 Chartered Geographer uses a robust two-stage expert peer review assessment panel to review every case.
-Our assessors check that your application meets the eligibility criteria and that it shows a sufficient level of professional achievement to merit the award of chartered status.
-They check that you have the right qualifications and experience.
+Our assessors check that your application meets the eligibility criteria and that you demonstrate a sufficient level of qualifications, experience and professional achievement to merit the award of Chartered Geographer.

 Has the case been made for CGeog status?
 How does your experience and knowledge mean you are qualified for CGeog?
 Is there explicit evidence to indicate that the value of CGeog as a professional qualification will be understood through interaction with other professionals?
 Is there an explicit statement as to why you want to become a Chartered Geographer?

 Is there enough evidence of professional influence?
-You could be meeting the basic requirements of your job description well, but may not appear to have demonstrated an ongoing commitment to promoting geography (for example; internally through mentoring, memberships, outreach programmes, and supporting colleagues, or through external activities).
-Examples of the way successful applicants have made reference to these activities can be found in these professional self-evaluation (PSE) statements (PDF) and in the guideline requirements.
+You could be meeting the basic requirements of your job description well, but may not appear to have demonstrated an ongoing commitment to promoting geography (for example, internally through mentoring, memberships, outreach programmes, and supporting colleagues, or through external activities).
+Examples of the way successful applicants have made reference to these activities can be found in the professional self-evaluation (PSE) statements and in the guideline requirements.

 Is enough information given?
-For example; details of collaborative work undertaken, topics and audiences for external lectures and publications, and evidence of the quality and success of these activities.
-What form of engagement has there been with national or local geographically-related organisations, for example the RGS-IBG or AGI?
+For example, details of collaborative work undertaken, topics and audiences for external lectures and publications, and evidence of the quality and success of these activities.
+What form of engagement has there been with national or local geographically-related organisations, for example RGS-IBG or AGI?
 Where you have stated that you have given lectures, we should be told dates, subject, organisations, locations, outcomes and so on.
-However, not all of these activities are expected - these are just examples; the CPD template provides further guidance.)
+(Not all of these activities are expected, these are just examples; the CPD template provides further guidance.)

 Applications that do not mention geography or Chartered Geographer are not accepted, and information about travel and hobbies is not appropriate.